 Ok, so technically this is number 11 but I couldn’t help myself.
 It’s just way too hard to narrow it down to 10.
-But the Lahaina Fish Co is another great places to eat for several reasons.
+But the Lahaina Fish Co is another great place to eat for several reasons.

 First of all, they have amazing drinks.
 Which is important to us on vacation.
 I’m just not a happy girl if I can’t have a tropical drink on vacay.
 And this place has several good ones.

 Second, they are right on the water.
 Literally.
 They are on a deck that hovers over the ocean and faces the setting sun.
 So if you time it right, your sunset view during dinner is spectacular.
 Oh, and they have great seafood too!

 Don’t forget to check me out on INSTAGRAM to see more of my travels and travel tips!